confluentinc/cp-docker-images/docs/installation/replicator.rst

     docker-compose exec connect-host-1 bash

-   You should see a bash prompt now.
-We will call this the ``docker exec`` command prompt:
+   You should see a bash prompt now. you will call this the ``docker exec`` command prompt:

    .. codewithvars:: bash